 3. Provide Face Masks for Wedding Guests to Wear.

 Guests should be wearing masks at all times, especially indoors.
 Face masks should be provided for guests at the entryway of your ceremony and/or reception sites.
+You can get them here.

 You can include them in a basket with a sign, like this printable one: “Spread Love, Not Germs — Please Take One”.
 By WillowLanePaperie.